5.0 out of 5 (6 experiences)

 Also known as

-Grape Ivy, Grape Ivy, Cissus rhombifolia, Grape Leaf Ivy and Oak leaf Ivy
+Grape Ivy, Grape Ivy, Cissus rhombifolia, Grape Leaf Ivy, Oak leaf Ivy and Cissus alata.

 How to care for Cissus Alata

 Cissus Alata needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

 Cissus Alata may have difficulty thriving, and will drop leaves 🍃, without ample sunlight.

 Place it less than 3 feet from a south-facing window to maximize the potential for growth.